alex-salad/Robotics/README.md

 # Robotics Project 1
-Jordan Nguyen
+- Jordan Nguyen
-Alex Salazar
+- Alex Salazar
-Nicholas Von Busch
+- Nicholas Von Busch
-Tyler Woodfin
+- Tyler Woodfin

 # To Run
-- Clone repository to home directory.
+- Clone repository and cd into that directory.
 - Execute the following command:
-`$ cd ~/robotics; ./run_me.sh`
+`$ ./run_me.sh`
 - Gazebo should open.
 If it does not, run the command again.
 - In a new terminal window, execute the following command:
 `$ ./run_me2.sh`